codershamim20/Alpha-shooter-niche-website/README.md

-This is website about Skin care.We have Every type of skin related problem solution.
+This is website about Camera.We have Every type of cameras depending on our customer's demand.
-Live site link of my site: https://meni-derma-clinic9.netlify.app
+Live site link of my site: https://alpha-shooter9.netlify.app
 #We use react
 #This site using google log in
 #Also using email log in system
-#This website use fake data
+#This website use mongodb data
 #I also try to use private route
 #This site use react route